 Does the MacKenzie District Council open its meetings with a prayer?

-Alex Harris made this Official Information Act request to MacKenzie District Council
+Alex Harris made this Official Information request to MacKenzie District Council

 Response to this request is long overdue.
-By law, under all circumstances, MacKenzie District Council should have responded by now (details).
-You can complain by Make a complaint to the Ombudsman
+By law MacKenzie District Council should have responded by now (details and exceptions).
+The requester can complain to the Ombudsman.

 From: Alex Harris